 I kept my eyes on the reflection of the pond in front of the house.
 The glow of the flames mirrored off the surface of the water.
 I could see the flames dance upon the wooden corpse of the old cottage as the glass windows melt out of their frames.

 I tried to hear the sounds of laughter bouncing off the kitchen walls during a family meal.
-I wanted to feel the warmth and love that my aunt had showed me when she first helped me to paint my room.
+I wanted to feel the warmth and love that my aunt had shown me when she first helped me to paint my room.
 I wanted to picture the days curled in front of the fireplace with no sounds other than the crackling of the sparking wood.

 All those memories, all that love that had been shared with me, is now gone.
 Nothing was left but a pile of rubble.
 My life was gone again.